redacademy/granville-spring-2017/themes/sgsc/README.md

-# RED Starter
+# SGSC Starter

-A WordPress starter theme for RED Academy students, forked from Underscores.
+A WordPress theme for South Granvillge Senior Center, forked from Underscores.

 ## Installation